Query pipeline language (QPL)

 filter

-The following QPL statement expressing the Filter feature adds @source=="Public Content to the advanced (aq) part of the query expression (see About the query expression).
+The following QPL statement expressing the filter feature adds @source=="Public Content to the advanced (aq) part of the query expression.
+As a result, items not originating from the Public Content source are excluded from the query results.

 filter aq `@source=="Public Content"`